Links

 The John D. and Catherine T. MacArthur Foundation supports creative people, effective institutions, and influential networks building a more just, verdant, and peaceful world.

-Priorities related to media development and journalism: The Foundation's Journalism & Media program seeks to strengthen and sustain an independent media ecosystem that investigates the actions of institutions, explores the implications of policies, challenges social norms, amplifies diverse perspectives, and creates opportunities for individual action and public conversations on urgent contemporary issues.
+Priorities related to media development and journalism: The Foundation's Journalism & Media programme seeks to strengthen and sustain an independent media ecosystem that investigates the actions of institutions, explores the implications of policies, challenges social norms, amplifies diverse perspectives, and creates opportunities for public conversations and individual and collective action on urgent contemporary issues.

 Type of funding: Programmatic and grants

-Funding opportunities: The Foundation awards the majority of its grants to organizations identified by their staff.
+Funding opportunities: The Foundation awards the majority of its grants to organisations identified by their staff.
 Each year they also award grants to individuals through the MacArthur Fellows program, which does not accept applications or nominations.
-The Grants Management Platform can be found below:
+The Journalism and Media programme is not currently accepting unsolicited proposals but can be contacted to share new ideas and perspectives:

 Media Democracy Fund is a project of the New Venture Fund, a US-based 501(c)3 public charity.
 MDF’s annual grantmaking cycle supports their grantees’ general operations and projects, and maintains the ability to rapidly fund projects that address opportunities or threats as they arise throughout the year.